Verizon PESTEL/PESTLE Analysis & Recommendations

 2. High economic growth rates of developing countries (opportunity)

-The increasing disposable incomes in developing countries are a macro-environmental factor that leads to opportunities in the industry environment.
-For example, Verizon Wireless can exploit this economic external factor by establishing operations in developing countries to target customers in the wireless telecommunications market.
-The high economic growth rates of developing countries also contribute to this opportunity for growth and expansion.
-On the other hand, the decreasing information asymmetry is attributed to customers’ ability to compare products based on the widespread availability of information, especially online information that empowers customers in influencing the remote or macro-environment.
-This external factor is a threat because it increases the bargaining power of customers against service providers like Verizon Wireless.
-Thus, this external analysis highlights the availability of online information as an enabling factor for customers to impose their demands on the company.
-Verizon’s generic strategy for competitive advantage and intensive strategies for growth help exploit the opportunities identified in this component of the PESTEL/PESTLE analysis.
+This PESTEL analysis considers increasing disposable incomes in developing countries as a macro-environmental factor that leads to opportunities in the industry environment.
+For example, Verizon can exploit this external factor by establishing operations in developing countries to target customers in the wireless telecommunications market.
+The high economic growth rates of developing countries also contribute to this growth and expansion opportunity in this PESTLE analysis context.
+On the other hand, the decreasing information asymmetry is attributed to Verizon’s target customers’ ability to compare products based on the widespread availability of information.
+For instance, online information empowers customers to influence the remote or macro-environment.
+In this PESTLE analysis, such an external factor is a threat because it increases the bargaining power of customers over service providers, like Verizon.
+This external analysis highlights information availability as an enabling factor for customers to impose their demands on the company and contribute to competition.
+Verizon’s generic strategy for competitive advantage and intensive strategies for growth help exploit the opportunities identified in this component of the PESTEL analysis.

 Social/Sociocultural Factors in Verizon’s Business Environment

-This component of the PESTEL/PESTLE analysis of Verizon Communications, Inc. deals with social conditions and trends.
+This component of the PESTEL analysis of Verizon Communications Inc. deals with social conditions and trends.
 Sociocultural trends significantly impact the behaviors of customers and employees, thereby also influencing firms and the remote or macro-environment of the telecommunications industry.
-The following sociocultural external factors are notable in Verizon’s industry environment:
+The following sociocultural factors are notable in Verizon’s industry environment:

-1. Increasing adoption of mobile devices (opportunity and threat)
+1. High adoption rate for mobile technology (opportunity and threat)

 2. Increasing use of online mobile services (opportunity and threat)